 Foreign currency exchange rate risk is the risk that the fair value or future cash flows will fluctuate as a result of changes in foreign exchange rates.
-The Company's operations are carried out in Canada, United States and Argentina.
-As at November 30, 2016, the Company had Canadian equivalent accounts payable of \$100,578 (November 30, 2015: \$78,870) denominated in US dollars and had cash of \$Nil (November 30, 2015: \$54,145) and accounts payable of \$Nil (November 30, 2015: \$101,587) denominated in Argentina pesos.
+The Company's operations are carried out in the Canada and United States.
+As at February 28, 2017, the Company had accounts payable of \$131,686 (November 30, 2016: \$100,578) denominated in US dollars and had cash of \$nil (November 30, 2016: \$Nil).
 These factors expose the Company to foreign currency exchange rate risk, which could have an adverse effect on the profitability of the Company.
 The Company currently does not plan to enter into foreign currency future contracts to mitigate this risk.